MEDSL/2022-elections-official/codebook.md

 ## Fields:

 ### precinct:
 The string id for the smallest election reporting unit of a state.
 Should generally be left the way it is, except under two conditions.
 1) if the precinct is actually some type of total or aggregation of precinct results, then it should be dropped.
 2) If we already know what the precinct id looks like from some type of precinct shapefile from a state, then the precinct id should be structured to match the shapefile precinct id.
+Values that include the string `FLOATING` refer to totals announced at a higher level of aggregation, so for example a county name of `COUNTY FLOATING` represents data reported at the county level.

 ### office:
 The field which contains the name of the elected position for the race.
 These should be standardized and stripped of the district code, candidate names, parties, etc. that belong in the other fields.
 All entries should be in upper case.
 Standard entries are US PRESIDENT, US SENATE, US HOUSE, GOVERNOR, STATE SENATE, and STATE HOUSE.